 In order to have a clear picture about the usefulness of installing a wood pellet boiler, in terms of the pay offs it might result in, it is important to weigh the benefits you are getting from the renewable heat incentive coupled with cheaper fuel prices and the costs associated with installing and running the boiler.
 If the benefits considerably outweigh the costs, then buying a wood pellet boiler is very much advised.

 The average consumption rate of wood pellet boilers typically ranges between 1 and 2 kg of fuel per hour (depending on the boiler type and how often you are using it).
 Given that the wood pellet fuel costs around £4.75 per 15 kg bag (at a 5% VAT) you get to pay 0.25p per kilogramme.
 Still, you can considerably save on fuel prices by ordering large quantities of wood pellets.
 Supposing that you have to heat a 150 square metres house, this leaves you with around £6 per day that you’ll have to spend on fuel, considering that you’ll use the boiler for at least 12 hours a day.
 Thus, the fuel costs during the heating season (140 days) might reach the £1,000 mark, which if taken in the context of the renewable heat incentive scheme, allows you to save significantly on heating bills.

-If you have decided to purchase a wood pellet boiler, but you are not sure which type you would like, we are ready to help you.
 Fill in the form on this page with your personal preferences and information, and we will provide you with up to four different suppliers of boilers and wood pellet boiler prices.
 You are free to choose the offer that best suits your needs.
 The service is free, without obligation, and takes only a few minutes.